22lavonne/MAGE-Ontology/documentation/key-notions.md

 ## Data Type
 ### Description
-An object that signifies the data type of a variable, or the return type of a function.
+The data type object signifies the data type of a variable or the return type of a function.
+The name of the data type is specified via string.

 ![DataType](../Schema/schema_diagram_images/datatype_schema.png)